 Please try to hold a mirror to yourself and find out if you are committing any major sins without regretting them and repenting for them; that could be causing the distance between you and Allah.

-Please remember that to not consider a sin to be a sin is also a sin.
-Repentance cannot work if the Muslim doesn’t consider something that Allah has forbidden to be wrong.
+Please remember that repentance cannot work if the Muslim doesn’t consider something that Allah has forbidden to be wrong.

-Secondly, you should resolve to seek beneficial knowledge of Islam through the Quran, under a teacher who is upon the correct creed.
+Secondly, you should resolve to seek beneficial knowledge of Islam.

 In particular, seeking detailed knowledge about the specific branches of the Islamic creed (aqeedah) is very important, because this creed forms our monotheistic belief, which is one of the foundations of our faith in Islam, as I stated above.